skypilot-org/skypilot/docs/source/reference/comparison.rst

 .. figure:: https://blog.skypilot.co/ai-on-kubernetes/images/failover.png
     :align: center
-    :width: 80%
+    :width: 95%
     :alt: Scaling beyond a single region Kubernetes cluster with SkyPilot

     If the Kubernetes cluster is full, SkyPilot can get GPUs from other regions and clouds to run your tasks at the lowest cost.

-Kubernetes deployments are typically contained to a single region in a single cluster.
+A Kubernetes cluster is typically constrained to a single region in a single cloud.
-This is because longer latencies across regions causes etcd, the store for Kubernetes state, to timeout and fail [1]_ [2]_ [3]_.
+This is because etcd, the control store for Kubernetes state, can timeout and fail when it faces highers latencies across regions [1]_ [2]_ [3]_.

 Being restricted to a single region/cloud with Vanilla Kubernetes has two drawbacks:

-1. `Availability is reduced by up to 29% <https://blog.skypilot.co/introducing-sky-serve/#why-skyserve>`_ because you cannot utilize available capacity elsewhere.
+1. `GPU availability gets reduced <https://blog.skypilot.co/introducing-sky-serve/#why-skyserve>`_ because you cannot utilize available capacity elsewhere.

-2. `Costs increase by 2.4x <https://blog.skypilot.co/introducing-sky-serve/#why-skyserve>`_ as you are unable to take advantage of cheaper resources in other regions.
+2. `Costs increase <https://blog.skypilot.co/introducing-sky-serve/#why-skyserve>`_ as you are unable to take advantage of cheaper resources in other regions.

-SkyPilot was designed to scale across clouds and regions - it allows you to run your tasks on your Kubernetes cluster, and burst to more regions and clouds if needed.
+SkyPilot is designed to scale across clouds and regions: it allows you to run your tasks on your Kubernetes cluster, and burst to more regions and clouds if needed.
 In doing so, SkyPilot ensures that your tasks are always running in the most cost-effective region, while maintaining high availability.

 ..
 [1] `etcd FAQ <https://etcd.io/docs/v3.3/faq/#does-etcd-work-in-cross-region-or-cross-data-center-deployments>`_
 ..
 [2] `"Multi-region etcd cluster performance issue" on GitHub <https://github.com/etcd-io/etcd/issues/12232>`_